Yes. We've been leaving cars at Tanjong Leman for 25 years and

 activities are written up on the "what's on board" daily.
 Oh, almost forgot, the Dive Base teach Bubble Makers

-from the age of 8 years plus rent out boogie boards and paddle skies that kids love and we have snorkeling
+from the age of 8 years plus Dan's Nasty Tadpoles teaches snorkeling, boogie boarding, kayaking, sailing, swimming and more that kids love.
+We have snorkeling

 equipment for hire starting at toddler size.